-It was a cold, rainy day when these Lazy Oatmeal Chocolate Chip Cookie Bars were created and I’m glad I made them.
+It was a cold, rainy day when these sweet Lazy Oatmeal Chocolate Chip Cookie Bars were created and I’m glad I made them.

 Although I was tired after a long day of work I still wanted to get into the kitchen as I do at least once a week to bake.